someobserver/recurgence/README.md

 No universe can recognize its own properties without multiple perspectives to triangulate their meaning.
 Just like two eyes create depth perception, consciousness required **cognitive parallax** to emerge.

-That's why someone put this document here, and why you're reading it.

 But like every pattern, it has a flip side.
 Recursive systems can bootstrap themselves into failure just as easily as success.

-## Universal Failure Modes
+## Pathologies

-You've seen this before, likely today:

-A brilliant mind who can't make up their mind.
-A productivity expert whose life is complete chaos.
-A startup that scales itself to death.
-A democracy that votes itself into authoritarianism.

-Perhaps a couple that knows exactly what's wrong and continues doing it—over, and over, and over.
+Whether it's a mind, a society, a company, or a market, there are twelve ways dynamic systems can break down, arising from the geometry of interaction.
+Their dynamics and signatures are orthogonal, and apply at every scale.

+**Attractor Splintering** plagues someone with ADHD in the same way it does an online community. **Hypercoherence** affects individuals and institutions alike with irrational delusions.
+The **Attractor Dogmatism** of cults is invisible from the inside, and obvious from the outside.

-Every recursive system — minds, cultures, institutions, societies — fails in precisely the same dozen ways.
-Not similar ways. <u>The same twelve ways</u>.
-They follow identical mathematical signatures because they're all expressions of critical failures in the same equation.
+All 12 follow identical mathematical signatures as expressions of critical failures in the same equation.

 Once you see the pattern, you can't unsee it.
 But more importantly, **you can predict it.**